Education_System_in_India

 • There will be a new and revised curriculum for the early childhood care and education

-• The school curriculum and the pedagogy of teaching will be reformed towards being more progressive and focused on overall development of students.
+• The school curriculum and the pedagogy of teaching will be reformed towards being more progressive and focused on the overall development of students.

 • Apart from Hindi and English, the medium of instruction will be in regional/local languages up to class 5th or 8th to promote regional languages.

-• The new assessment system will be more competency based rather than just theory based.
+• The new assessment system will be more competency-based rather than just theory-based.

 • There will be some changes in the recruitment process of teachers as it will become more transparent.
 The promotions will also be based on merit henceforth.